Best External Hard Drives

 If you need more storage space for you digital files, you want to backup your data, or you want to able to share files between multiple computers then an external hard drive is for you.
 When deciding to purchase a new drive some of the factors you should consider include the storage capacity, transfer speeds, portability, and durability.
 Prices range from around $50 to over $500, however many good options are available for under $100.

 We evaluated dozens of models to come up with our list of the top 10 best external hard drives.
-Below we review each.
+Below these external hard drive reviews we have a comparison chart so you can easily compare one drive versus another.
 If you need more advice or help see our External Hard Drive Buying Guide.

 9.3